-The cooperation project “REAching young adults with low ACHievment in literacy” (REACH), which is sponsored by the Federal Ministry of Education and Research (BMBF), is led by the Stiftung Lesen (German Reading Foundation).
-REACH is aimed at young adults between 16 and 35 years old who are on the so-called alpha-level 3 – a special group among adults with poor literacy: They profit most strongly from remedial programs for their long-term professional life.
+The cooperation project “REAching young adults with low ACHievment in literacy” (REACH), which was sponsored by the Federal Ministry of Education and Research (BMBF), was led by the Stiftung Lesen (German Reading Foundation).
+REACH was aimed at young adults between 16 and 35 years old who are on the so-called alpha-level 3 – a special group among adults with poor literacy: They profit most strongly from remedial programs for their long-term professional life.

 Focus of REACH

-The project focuses on young adults between 16 and 35 because …
+The project focused on young adults between 16 and 35 because …

 - They can have the greatest and most sustainable benefit from remedial programs,

 - Addressing them early will hopefully lead to maintaining and strengthening their reading competence,

 - Addressing them will motivate and empower them to become reading role models for their children.